sharathchandrabs/Cloud-Computing-Project/README.md

 ## About the dataset -

 The dataset is available in the UCI repository and is available at the link https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.
-The data is about the marketing campaign of a financial banking institution.
+The data is about the marketing campaign of a Portugese financial banking institution.
 The objective is to predict whether the customer is going to subscribe to a term deposit or not.
 There were 20 factors in total which determined the acceptance of the term deposit by the customers.

 ## Logistic Regression on Portugese Banking Dataset